veertuinc/anka-docs/apple/Getting Started/creating-your-first-vm.md

   Step by step on how to create your first VM
 ---

+{{< hint warning >}}
+**This guide, and the commands inside it, must be run as the non-root user on the system.
+Anka VMs run under a specific user environment.
+At the moment there is no way to open the Anka Viewer window, which is required for VM preparation, if the VM exists under the root user space.**
+{{< /hint >}}

 ## Prerequisites

 1. [You've installed the Anka Virtualization package.]({{< relref "apple/Getting Started/installing-the-anka-virtualization-package.md" >}})